Puntland Security Force

-The Puntland Security Force (PSF) is the security force of the autonomous Puntland state in Somalia.
+The Puntland Security Force (PSF) is the security force of the semi-autonomous Puntland state in Somalia.
 The PSF was formed in 2002 to combat terrorism in the region and is independent from the federal government of Somalia and the Puntland government.
 Among PSF’s main functions are conducting crime scene analysis, capturing and eliminating high-level targets, and reconnaissance.

 Since the founding of the state in 1998, Puntland Security Force has operated in Puntland and throughout Somalia.
 Commanders and senior officials are appointed by a qualified panel approved by the Council of Ministers.
 The Puntland security apparatus has an independent military judiciary, which during peacetime only adjudges military proceedings.
 Retired members of the Force are also constitutionally guaranteed pensions.

 History

 The Puntland Security Force was formed in 1998 by the Puntland government.

 In 2002, amid concerns that al-Qaeda elements were operating in East Africa, the PSF was formally established as part of the Puntland Intelligence Security (PIS), which combined the PSF and the Puntland Intelligence Agency (PIA), with assistance from the Puntland government and the Central Intelligence Agency.

 In 2003, Mohamed Aden Bidar was appointed as the first PIS Director.
 Bidar then resigned and moved to Mogadishu where he became the first Commander of the Somali National Security Services (NSS).
 In 2004, Osman Abdullahi Mohamoud was appointed as PIS Director.

 In June 2008, the Puntland Security Force (PSF) participated in a pivotal protection operation aimed at preventing a terrorist group from establishing hideouts in the Bargal Mountains, situated in the northeastern region of Somalia.
 This operation, characterized by strategic planning and coordinated efforts, underscored the PSF’s commitment to safeguarding the region against the threat of terrorism, thereby contributing to the overall stability and security of the area.

 In 2009, President Faroole elected Colonel Ali Bindhe as a PIS Director without the consultation of U.S officials in Somalia.
 The officials rejected the appointment due to Bindhe’s lack of security experience.
 President Faroole and US officials agreed to divide the PIS into two divisions: the Puntland Security Force as a counterterrorism force, and the Puntland Intelligence Agency as an intelligence agency.
 The newly independent PSF was led by Director General Osman Abdullahi Mohamud.

 After the passing of Director General Osman Abdullahi Mohamud, Asad Osman Abdullahi was appointed the new PSF Director in 2010.

 In August 2010, the Puntland Security Forces (PSF) and other Puntland Defence groups launched a major offensive to eliminate Al Shabaab's daylight conquest of the town of Karin.
 The operation, which lasted close to a year, involved concerted efforts to counter the terrorist group’s advances and restore security to the region.
 Ultimately, the operation succeeded in pushing back Al Shabaab forces, forcing them to retreat towards the Galgala mountains.

 In December 2018, Asad Osman Abdullahi resigned as the PSF General Director.
 After consultation with U.S. officials, Mohamud Osman Abdullahi was appointed as General Director.